 After her Booker win, not wanting to be alone and with nowhere permanent to live, she moved around the country to be close to her daughters and their families.
 During this time, she decided it was time to stop writing fiction based on her own experiences.
 The four novels that followed, published from 1986 to 1995, are four of the best in the modern English canon.

-The first, Innocence (1986), was also the first Fitzgerald novel I read (thanks, Jack).
+The first, Innocence (1986), was also the first Fitzgerald novel I read, and a good place to start.
 It’s about a sixteenth-century Italian noble family, the Ridolfis, and their cash-strapped twentieth-century heirs, one of whom, the well-meaning Ciara – surely the story’s innocent – falls in love with Salvatore, a difficult, emotional doctor, who amazes himself by reciprocating entirely.
 The novel is about love and hope, innocence and (of course) experience.
 It’s also about vigorous pursuit of life versus stubborn decaying passivity; and how in either case it might just slip through your fingers, or surprise you.
 It’s a brilliant evocation of post-war Italy – decrepit Florentine villas, olive groves and lemon trees, crops of hay, Fiat cars and English cigarettes.

 Innocence shows Fitzgerald’s growing mastery of narrative.
 I imagine her in a cutting room, with reels of footage about her characters, sizing up what’s necessary.
 She has so much information, but knows that only a bit of it needs to be shown.
 She pinpoints what matters, knowing each word (or, to keep that cinematic metaphor, each detail in each shot) must count.
 It must add texture, depth, and context.
 If not, forget it.
 What emerges from this is an elliptical text with a profound intelligence; proof that in order to tell everything, not everything needs to be said.